 The method of treatment will be dependent on the location of the broken tooth and the severity of the fracture.
 If the edge of a front tooth was chipped, your dentist may be able to smooth out the uneven surface and replace the section with a tooth-shaped filling.

-If you have experienced a knocked out, broken, or fractured tooth, contact Martin Dental in Eau Claire, WI for a consultation.
+If you have experienced a knocked out, broken, or fractured tooth, contact Martin Dental in Altoona, WI for a consultation.